cyberianzed/blog/src/content/blog/being-alive.md

 </ul>

-All the quotes and illustrations are from the book [The Almanack Of Naval Ravikant](https://www.navalmanack.com/)
+Quote and illustrations are taken from the book [The Almanack Of Naval Ravikant](https://www.navalmanack.com/)